Welcome to the website of the Faculty Library of Management and Economics

 Monday to Friday: 8 am to 10 pm

-How the break clock works:
+How the parking disc works:

 Set the break timer accordingly when you leave your desk for a break.
 Your seat will then be reserved for you for the specified time.